HOME > ABOUT THE CANADA DISABILITY BENEFIT > PAYMENTS

 Working income exemption

 Working income exemption is the amount of your working income that is excluded when calculating your benefit amount.
-This only includes income from things like your salary, wages, commissions, bonuses and tips.
-The proposed working income exemption is:
+This includes income from from employment, self-employment or taxable scholarships.
+The working income exemption is:

 If your working income is $10,000 or more each year, the first $10,000 will not count when calculating your benefit amount.
 If your working income is at least $10,000, your income threshold increases from $23,000 to $33,000.